(Revised July 18, 2022)

 The cost of recapture depends upon what portion of the project has been removed from service and what the taxpayer does about it:

-- If more than 20% of the value of the project is non-operative and it is replaced within the six month period noted above, then the ITC on the replacement property reduces the recapture.
-However, the ITC on the replacement property will likely be calculated based on the vintage of the "safe harbor equipment" included as the replacement property and the placed in service date of the replacement property (i.e., somewhere between 10 and 26% depending upon the facts and circumstances).
+If a taxpayer decides to proceed under the Six Month Regulation, the ITC on the replacement property would reduce the recapture.
+However, the ITC on the replacement property will likely be calculated based on the vintage of the "safe harbor equipment" included as the replacement property and the placed in service date of the replacement property (i.e., somewhere between 10 and 26 percent depending upon the facts and circumstances).

-(ii) One full year after the close of the period described in clause (i) 80%
+(ii) One full year after the close of the period described in clause (i) 80 percent

-(iii) One full year after the close of the period described in clause (ii) 60%
+(iii) One full year after the close of the period described in clause (ii) 60 percent

-(iv) One full year after the close of the period described in clause (iii) 40%
+(iv) One full year after the close of the period described in clause (iii) 40 percent

-(v) One full year after the close of the period described in clause (iv) 20%"
+(v) One full year after the close of the period described in clause (iv) 20 percent"